vhaghani26/rocketchip_tests/cut_and_tag_run/README.md

 ## Instructions

-Before you begin, make sure you have exported `ROCKETCHIP_SRC` and/or `ROCKETCHIP_DATA` or add them onto the ends of the commands as arguments (as seen below).
-Also ensure that you are in the activated `rocketchip` Conda environment.
+Before you begin, make sure you have installed Rocketchip and that you are in the activated `rocketchip` Conda environment.
 I ran the following to conduct the analysis for the CUT&Tag and CUT&RUN data.

 CUT&Tag: